-Provision has been made for utilizing the Hy-Gain 23 Pics for public address operation.
-For PA, connect an external 4-8 ohm speaker into the phone jack in the front of the unit.
-Set the "PA-CB" switch to PA, and press the pushto-talk button on the microphone and talk into it as vorwould when transmitting on a CB channel.
-Your voice we be heard on the external speaker; it will not radiate into your antenna.
+Provision has been made for utilizing this unit for public address operation.
+For PA; connect an external 4-8 ohm speaker into the phone jack in the back of the unit.
+Push the CB/PA switch and EXT.
+SP switch, press the push-to-talk button on the microphone and talk into it as you would when transmitting on a CB channel.
+Your voice will be heard on the external speaker it will not radiate into your antenna.

-The phone jack may also be used to connect a headset for normal CB operations.
-When headsets are plugged into the phone jack, the loud speaker is automatically silenced.
+The rear jack may also be used to connect a headset for normal CB operations.
+When headsets are plugged into this jack and the EXT.
+SP switch is pushed in, the internal speaker is disengaged and the headphones are operational.